JuliaGraphics/Luxor.jl/docs/src/examples.md

 !["simple world map detail"](assets/figures/airport-map-detail.png)

-Coordinates used latitude and longitude converted to drawing coordinates.
-Latitude coordinates have to be inverted because y-coordinates in Luxor typically increase down the page, whereas latitude values increase as you travel North.
+The latitude and longitude coordinates are converted directly to drawing coordinates.
+The latitude coordinates have to be negated because y-coordinates in Luxor typically increase down the page, whereas latitude values increase as you travel North.

 This is the full map: